 Bonus payments are interpolated for performance results falling between the designated levels set forth above.
-For illustrative purposes only and by way of example, if Ciena had achieved 80% of the adjusted operating income target and seven of its eight corporate objectives, the applicable annual cash incentive award would have been 88% (80% x 1.1) of the target bonus opportunity.
+For illustrative purposes only and by way of example, if Ciena had achieved 98% of the revenue target, 80% of the adjusted operating income target and seven of its eight corporate objectives, the applicable annual cash incentive award would have been $94\% ((90\% + 80\%)/2) \times 1.1)$ of the target bonus opportunity.

-Financial Objective.
-As noted above, the Committee has used annual adjusted operating income as the financial objective for the past several years and continues to believe that this performance-based measure provides the most comprehensive and effective indicator of Ciena's operating performance.
-The Committee recognized that the adjusted operating income measure is one of the most important and frequently reviewed metrics used by our CEO and executive team in managing Ciena's business.
+Financial Objectives.
+As noted above, the Committee believed that the use of two financial performance-based metrics - revenue and adjusted operating income - would provide the most comprehensive and effective indicator of Ciena's overall operating performance, reduce dependency on a single financial objective, and balance emphasis on top-line and bottom-line performance.
+The Committee recognized that those measures were two of the most important and frequently reviewed metrics used by our CEO and executive team in managing Ciena's business.
 In calculating adjusted operating income, the Committee gives effect to certain adjustments to our GAAP results generally consistent with those reported in our quarterly earnings releases, as well as the cost of the annual incentive bonus plan and any sales incentive compensation paid to our global field organization in excess of that budgeted in our annual operating plan.

-The adjusted operating income target for fiscal 2018 was \$416.0 million in the aggregate, after taking into account such adjustments.
+- The fiscal 2019 revenue target was \$3,400 million. - The fiscal 2019 adjusted operating income target was \$480 million in the aggregate, after taking into account the above adjustments.